Understanding Thyroid Problems -- Diagnosis and Treatment

 To identify the cause of hyperthyroidism, doctors often use radioactive iodide uptake tests, which track the amount of iodide absorbed by the thyroid gland.
 Iodide, obtained from the foods we eat, is a key ingredient in the manufacture of thyroid hormone, so the amount of iodide the thyroid absorbs is a reliable indicator of how much hormone the gland is producing.
 For this test, the doctor places an instrument over your neck to measure how much background radioactivity there is.
 Then, you must swallow a small amount of radioactive iodide in liquid or capsule form.
 After a predetermined time (usually 4-6 hours and at 24 hours), the doctor again places an instrument over your neck to measure how much of the radioactive iodide has gathered in your thyroid.

 Nodules that appear suddenly are typically fluid-filled cysts and are often benign.
 They can be evaluated with a noninvasive ultrasound exam.
-If blood tests indicate that the nodules are producing excess thyroid hormone, and if you have other symptoms, your doctor will treat you for hyperthyroidism.
+If blood tests indicate that the nodules are producing excess thyroid hormone, your doctor may treat you for hyperthyroidism.

 In any case, you should receive periodic checkups if you have a nodule on your thyroid gland.
 Further tests will show if the nodule has the potential to become cancerous.

-In most cases, however, doctors check for thyroid cancer by performing an aspiration, or biopsy, in which a tissue sample of the nodule is taken and examined.
-One rare type of thyroid cancer can be diagnosed through a blood test that measures levels of a hormone involved in bone formation.
+Depending on the size of the nodule, how it looks on ultrasound and other risk factors your doctor may check for thyroid cancer by performing an aspiration, or biopsy, in which a tissue sample of the nodule is taken and examined.
+One uncommon type of thyroid cancer can be diagnosed through a blood test that measures levels of a hormone involved in bone formation called calcitonin.